CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/overview.md

 A Curve pool is essentially a smart contract that implements the StableSwap invariant, housing the logic for exchanging stable tokens.
 While all Curve pools share this core implementation, they come in various pool flavors.

 In its simplest form, a Curve pool is an implementation of the StableSwap invariant involving two or more tokens, often referred to as a 'plain pool.'
 Alternatively, Curve offers more complex pool variants, including pools with rebasing tokens and metapools.
-Metapools, for instance, facilitate the exchange of one or more tokens with those from one or more underlying base pools.
+Metapools facilitate the exchange of one or more tokens with those from one or more underlying tokens.

 **New features:**